 Tutorial to recover lost data from unmountable WD My Passport:

-1. Download and install iBoysoft Mac Data Recovery on Mac.
+1. Download and install iBoysoft Data Recovery for Mac on Mac.

 3. Select the unmounted WD My Passport and click "Next" button to scan all lost data.